-Judging consists of three rounds involving viewing, voting, discussion and awarding of trophies.
+Judging consists of viewing, voting, discussion and awarding of trophies.

-In the final round, guided by the Jury President, judges review and debate entries before voting on whether they consider each a gold, silver or bronze winner, or shortlist only.
-It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.
+Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Lynx winner.
+It takes a two-thirds majority vote to claim a trophy.

 After voting, results are read out and juries confirm the decisions.
-Candidates for Grand Prix, selected from among Gold winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
-Entries for public awareness messages, non-profit organisations and charities aren’t eligible in their category, but will be considered for the Grand Prix for Good.
+Candidates for Grand Prix, selected from among Gold or equivalent winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
+Entries for non-profit organisations and charities aren’t eligible in their award, but will be considered for the Grand Prix for Good.